-As we have seen the life of Pi captures a great deal of mathematics - algebraic, geometric and analytic, both pure and applied - along with some history and philosophy.
+As we have seen, the life of π captures a great deal of mathematics-algebraic, geometric and analytic, both pure and applied-along with some history and philosophy.
 It engages many of the greatest mathematicians and some quite interesting characters along the way.
-Among the saddest and least-well understood episodes was an abortive 1896 attempt in Indiana to legislate the value(s) of Pi.
-The bill, reproduced in [7, p.
-231-235], is accurately described by David Singmaster, [24] and [7, p.
+Among the saddest and least-well understood episodes was an abortive 1896 attempt in Indiana to legislate the value(s) of π .
+The bill, reproduced in [9, p.
+231-235], is is accurately described by David Singmaster, [27] and [9, p.
 236-239].
-Much life remains in this most central of numbers.